 The science is clear.
 Controlled—or prescribed—burns combined with ecological thinning are a proven way to restore Oregon’s dry forests.
 By managing the natural process of fire on the landscape, instead of preventing it, we can improve habitats for native plants and animals and reduce the risk of out-of-control wildfires.

-The Anatomy of a Controlled Burn
+How Does a Controlled Burn Work?

 Controlled burns mimic natural fires.
 They are strategically designed by a team of fire experts and only occur under the safest conditions.
 Ecological thinning often takes place before a burn to optimize outcomes.

 Controlled burns are conducted where there is the greatest need for forest restoration and the biggest risk of out-of-control wildfire.
-They are directed in a way that is safe, controlled, and aligned with the values all Oregonians care about, such as clean air.
+They are directed in a way that is safe, controlled and aligned with the values all Oregonians care about, such as clean air.
 Burning occurs during the spring and fall, when conditions and the many variables are just right.